-Old Winter! seated in thy great arm'd chair, Watching the children at their Christmas mirth, Or circled by them as their lips declare Some merry jest, or tale of murder dire, Or savage robbers roaming in the night, Pausing at times to move the languid fire, Or taste the old October, brown and bright.
+Watching the children at their Christmas mirth, Or circled by them as their lips declare Some merry jest, or tale of murder dire, Or savage robbers roaming in the night, Pausing at times to move the languid fire, Or taste the old October, brown and bright.
+ANTHOLOGY.

-WINTER! thou hoary venerable sire,

-All richly in thy furry mantle clad,

-What thoughts of mirth can feeble age inspire

-To make thy careful, wrinkled brow so glad!

-Now I see the reason plain,

-Now I see thy jolly train;

-Snowy-headed Winter leads,

-Spring and Summer next succeeds,

-Yellow Autumn brings the rear-

-Thou art father of the year.

-While from the frosty mellow'd earth

-Abounding Plenty takes her birth,

-The conscious sire exulting sees

-The seasons spread their rich increase.
+WINTER! thou hoary venerable sire, All richly in thy furry mantle clad, What thoughts of mirth can feeble age inspire To make thy careful, wrinkled brow so glad !
+Now I see the reason plain, Now I see the reason plain; Snowy-headed Winter leads, Spring and Summer next succeeds, Yellow Autumn brings the rear- Thou art father of the year.
+While from the frosty mellow'd earth Abounding Plenty takes her birth, The conscious sire exulting sees The seasons spread their rich increase.